 The Swedish Public Employment Service can help you find work until you turn 65, which is the most common retirement age in Sweden.
 People who come to Sweden late in life often receive a low or no pension.
 If you do not have a pension that you can live on, you can turn to the Swedish Pensions Agency and apply for so-called income support for the elderly.

 Working in Sweden

 Those of you who have received a temporary residence permit for 13 months can work in Sweden.
-If you have a job through which you can support yourself when your temporary residence permit expires, you will have the opportunity to apply for a permanent residence permit.

 When you apply for work you should bring copies of the documents which show that you have the right to live and work in Sweden.
 Also take your residence permit card with you.
 The employer will want to know for how long you are allowed to work in Sweden and whether your permission to work in Sweden is subject to any restrictions.
 Your employer will want copies of your documents and will also inform the Swedish Tax Agency that you have been employed.

 If you have a residence permit as a person with subsidiary protection status and are considered to have well-founded prospects of being granted a residence permit for a longer period, your family can apply for residence permits in order to join you.

 Only your immediate family can apply for residence permits to come and join you in Sweden.
 Your family may be granted residence permits for as long as your own permit is valid.